 Ellie is shocked and Gavin recognises that he was her number 2 and that she is meant to be with Jack.
 They get married, go back to their hometown, start a family, and live a normal life once again.
 Jack makes a reference to Harry Potter and Ellie doesn’t get it.
 Google only shows a soldier by the name of Harold Potter and Jack decides not to go down that path again.
 Overall a cliched, but very heartwarming, cute, and wholesome ending.

-This movie is absolutely worth the watch and Beatles fans will giggle throughout.
+This movie is worth the watch and Beatles fans will giggle throughout.
 I wouldn’t say this is something you can watch over and over again, but it’s still enjoyable.

 You can listen to the soundtrack below: